model-checking/verify-rust-std/doc/src/template.md

 ### Assumptions

 *Mention any assumption that users may make.
-Example, "assuming the usage of Stack Borrow".*
+Example, "assuming the usage of Stacked Borrows".*

 ### Success Criteria*